Tribute to a Bus

 It was recorded and engineered by Steve Albini, and has been compared as similar in sound to his work with Nirvana and The Wedding Present.
-Although critically acclaimed, neither album nor single were commercially successful, and 18th Dye disbanded the following year.
+Although critically acclaimed, neither the album nor the single were commercially successful, and 18th Dye disbanded the following year.

 Overview and sound

 The band's earlier releases, Done and the six-song Crayon EP had been produced by Iain Burgess, and the band themselves, respectively.
 In comparison, Tribute To A Bus has a nosier, more melodic and distinctive sound, which may be attributed to Albini's input and production values.
 Critic Jason Ferguson described it as a "far more complicated album", composed of "straightforward pop songs countered by structurally deprived numbers like the vast Go!
 Song and the sprawling, Bad Moon Rising-esque No Time/11 (Spectators)."

-The album's stark sound, minimalist approach and complex song structures has led to comparisons with the work of both modern classical composers such as Philip Glass and Glenn Branca, and rock bands including Sonic Youth era "Sister" and My Bloody Valentine circa "Isn't Anything".
+The album's stark sound, minimalist approach and complex song structures led to comparisons with the work of modern classical composers such as Philip Glass and Glenn Branca, as well as rock bands such as Sonic Youth era "Sister" and My Bloody Valentine circa "Isn't Anything".
 The album combines frequent bursts of feedback and dissonance, during which the drums often drop out, punctuated by simpler melodies and pop hooks.